angular-ui/ui-scroll/README.md

 **uiScroll** directive solves this problem by dynamically destroying elements as they become invisible and recreating them if they become visible again.

-Look [here](https://github.com/Hill30/NGScroller) for older versions of the component
+Look [here](https://github.com/Hill30/NGScroller) for older versions.

 ###Description